Non-Traditional Students

 - You are a student over the age of 23.

-- You are a student who graduated from high school five or more years ago.
+- You are a student who graduated from high school 5 or more years ago.

 Admission Requirements for Non-Traditional Students

-- Non-traditional students are required to submit an official high school transcript
+Non-traditional students are required to submit an official high school transcript with their application.

 How to Apply as a Non-Traditional Student